Candida Symptoms You Might Be Ignoring (And What to Do About Them)

 No kombucha or black/green tea(high in histamine)— switch to calming herbal blends

-See here for list
+See here for full list

 Antifungals